 Best Clamp Meter

-What Are People Saying About the Klein Tools Digital Clamp Meter?
+What People Are Saying About The Klein Tools Digital Clamp Meter

 Several reviewers we found characterized this multimeter as well-made, as it provided accurate readings and was user-friendly.
 They also mentioned that the clamp was durable and rugged.
 However, some customers struggled to read the measurements on the multimeter’s screen, and others said the automatic shutoff activated too quickly.